Course Outline

 Module 1: The Human Response to AI - From Resistance to Relevance

-This module delves into the emotional and behavioral responses of employees when technology evolves rapidly, ranging from fear and denial to renewed purpose.
+This module explores the emotional and behavioral responses of employees as technology evolves rapidly, including fear, denial, and dependence, leading to a renewed sense of purpose.

 Key Topics: